Verifier

 At the common lithium-ion nominal voltage of 3.7 V, a 20,000 mAh power bank is about 74 Wh.
 That is below the ordinary 100 Wh passenger power-bank band.

-The 2026 quantity rule matters here: two power banks fits the passenger-facing maximum, while a third power bank is a different risk even if each device is small.
+Quantity still matters here: two power banks is the conservative passenger plan, while a third power bank is a different risk even if each device is small.

 Do not stop at the mAh number.
 Keep the Wh or mAh/voltage label readable, check the exact model for recall status, and run a route-specific check for China 3C, Thailand mAh caps, Korean handling rules, and airline restrictions.